Supplier of Linear Alkyl benzene-LAB From Turkey and Dubai-UAE

 Chemical Composition:

-While all Liner Alkyl benzene belongs to the C6H5CnH2n+1 formula family, a slight variation can exist in the exact makeup of the CnH2n+1 chain.
+While all Linear Alkyl benzene belongs to the C6H5CnH2n+1 formula family, a slight variation can exist in the exact makeup of the CnH2n+1 chain.
 This chain can have a slight branching towards the end, even though it’s classified as “linear.”
 The degree of branching can influence properties like biodegradability and detergency.
 However, these variations are usually subtle and not a major way to differentiate LAB grades commercially.

 Purity:

-Liner Alkyl benzene can be produced with varying degrees of purity.
+Linear Alkyl benzene can be produced with varying degrees of purity.
 Higher purity Liner Alkyl benzene is generally preferred for detergent production as it can lead to a more consistent LAS (Linear Alkylbenzene Sulfonate) end product.

 LAB isn’t categorized into grades in the traditional sense.
 However, the key differentiating factors between LAB products are the alkyl chain length, slight variations in chain composition, and purity levels.
 These variations influence the properties of the final LAS product derived from LAB.